Serial rapist Malcolm Rewa guilty of murdering Susan Burdett in 1992

 Malcolm Rewa, after an almost unprecedented third trial, has been found guilty of murdering Susan Burdett in her South Auckland home in 1992.

-The jury took four hours to return their verdict today after hearing two weeks of evidence and arguments in the High Court at Auckland.
+The jury took just under four hours to return their unanimous verdict today after hearing two weeks of evidence and arguments in the High Court at Auckland.

 "How do you find the defendant?" the foreman was asked.